vijithassar/lit/README.md

 - will probably break function folding in your code editor of choice
 - could theoretically implement source maps for JavaScript and CSS but hasn't yet bothered because equivalents aren't possible for all the other languages you might write with it
 - is minimalist and will remain that way so it can be an unobtrusive part of other your other build processes
+- is itself written with [heavily annotated source code](https://github.com/vijithassar/lit/blob/master/lit.sh.md) and [recursively compiles itself](https://github.com/vijithassar/lit/commit/1bf289c056a156fca7da281ed6237578cd68534d), which is ridiculous and a huge pain in the ass but it's too late now